buyallmemes/blog-api/posts/20240422-testing-guideline.md

 The ideal number of dependencies per class is zero, but this is hardly possible, but the intention to have as few dependencies per class as possible should drive the design.

-#### Testing simplification is a great reason to refactor production code
+#### **Testing simplification is a great reason to refactor production code**

-I once heard a phrase from a seasoned dev: "Changing production code because of a test is a bad practice!" — it goes without saying that the project codebase was one of the worst I ever worked with till this day.
+I once heard a phrase from a seasoned dev: "Changing production code because of tests is a bad practice!" — it goes without saying that the project codebase was one of the worst I ever worked with till this day.

-The pinnacle of this project for me was a 4-week sprint, during which my team was extremely busy, but managed to produce so little output, that during the monthly project demo, all we have to show for it was a small green text on a couple of pages.
+The pinnacle of this project for me was a 4-week sprint, during which my team was extremely busy, but managed to produce so little output, that during the monthly project demo, all we have to show for it was a small green text on a couple of web pages.
 And nobody was laughing, because other teams(~15 in total) managed to produce even less.
-A couple of months later, the project with a 20mil euro a year budget was canceled after 3.5 years of development.
+A couple of months later, the project with a 20mil euro a year budget was canceled after approximately 4 years of development.
 The project was a massive failure.

 It was probably mismanaged all over the place, yes, but poor and unprofessional engineering "ship-shit-fast" culture didn't help, that's for sure.
-Over 3.5 years, more than a hundred of engineers(myself included) produced nothing but a raw unmaintainable mess, that inevitably ground development to a halt.
+Over 4 years, more than a hundred of engineers(myself included) produced nothing but a raw unmaintainable mess, that inevitably ground development to a halt.

 But I've learned a lot.
-No matter how many hours I put into my working week, the ever-growing mess will always outpace me.
+No matter how many hours I and my team put into a working week, the ever-growing mess will always outpace us.
 And the only way to move fast is to move with ever-increasing quality.
 And the only way to achieve ever-increasing quality is to mercilessly refactor existing code.
-And the only way to enable refactoring is to have a superstrong test suite.
+And the only way to enable refactoring is to have rigorous testing ethics.

-Moral of the story: good tests equal fast development.
+**Moral of the story: good tests equal fast development.**

 ### Test behavior, not implementation